Coffee saved my life…literally.

 By the following June, a year after that agonizing day, I launched my own business and website as a proofreader.
 I did well, but it has become so much more than just a course that led to a paying job.
 It opened my eyes to things I never thought I could do, even before something tragic happened.

-I have since springboarded into paid freelance writing in the finance and health sectors.
-Those proofreading skills, and the intensive grammar and English-usage concepts, daily add to the quality of my work.
+I springboarded via a wonderful freelance writing course… into making money writing for finance sites and now I’m blogging full time and earning a good income.
 I’m forever grateful for routine and conquering the fear that my life would never be productive again.

 This chapter is just beginning.
-I now have two businesses, and I’m attending a huge finance convention in Dallas next month.
+I’m attending a huge finance convention in Dallas next month.
 Who knew I had it in me?
 I didn’t.

-** I attended that awesome convention a few months ago.
-It’s called FinCon — for finance blogging nerds like me. 😉 I loved every minute of it even though I wondered if I’d be able to walk through those huge doors alone without panicking and running away.
+** I attended that awesome convention and loved it!
+It’s called FinCon — for finance blogging nerds like me. 😉 I had wondered if I’d be able to walk through those huge doors alone without panicking and running away.
+It was transformative, to say the least.

 Love and coffee — and routine.
 Never underestimate them.